(Tuition and fees are subject to change.)

 Withdrawals from Class by Veterans

 Students receiving VA educational benefits may adjust their schedule during the Drop/Add period.
-After the Drop/Add period, students must notify the school’s VA Certifying Official before being allowed to withdraw from any course(s).
+After the Drop/Add period, students will have to notify the school’s VA Certifying Official before they will be allowed to be withdrawn for any course(s).

 Shelton State Community College offers competitive full or partial scholarships to qualified students who are residents of the state of Alabama.
-Scholarship information and applications are available on the Shelton State website, www.sheltonstate.edu.
+Scholarship information and applications are available on the Shelton State Website, www.sheltonstate.edu.
 For specific scholarship requirements and deadlines, refer to the specific scholarship information.
-Alabama Community College System policy states that any student who is awarded institutional scholarship hours is limited to a total of 82 award hours.

-Academic scholarships are available for first-time, new, or current Shelton State students.
+Academic scholarships are available for first time, new, or current Shelton State students.
 Selections are based on a minimum grade point average of 3.0 with additional consideration given to a student’s activities, honors, and educational goals.
-An ACT or SAT score is required for high school students applying for academic scholarships.
-Students must reapply each academic year for consideration.
+An ACT or SAT score is required of high school students applying for academic scholarships.

 Ambassador scholarships are awarded on the basis of leadership potential, community service, and commitment to Shelton State.
-Members are full-time students who attend scheduled meetings and perform scheduled service hours during each semester.
-Criteria for selection includes leadership and service experience, academic performance, and personal qualities demonstrated through an interview.
-Ambassador scholarships waive tuition and some fees for one academic year.
-Students must reapply each academic year for consideration.
+Members are full-time students, attend scheduled meetings, and perform scheduled service hours during each semester.
+Students are selected for the academic year and must reapply for renewal for a second year.
+Criteria for selection include leadership and service experience, academic performance, and personal qualities demonstrated through an interview.

 Athletic scholarships are awarded on the basis of tryouts and/or a demonstrated ability to compete on the intercollegiate level.
 The number of scholarships awarded in each sport, along with eligibility requirements, is established by the NJCAA.
 Scholarships are awarded in baseball, men’s and women’s basketball, women’s fast-pitch softball, and manager positions.

 Cheerleading scholarships are available for a co-ed, competition squad and may be granted to new or current SSCC students.
-Members are chosen at tryouts each spring.
+Members are chosen at tryouts which are held each spring.

 Leadership in Child Care scholarships are available to Alabama residents employed in a legally operating facility caring for pre-school or school-age children.
 The student must be seeking a Child Development Associate (CDA) credential, certificate, or associate degree.
-Information and applications for these scholarships are available in the Office of Enrollment Services.
+Information and applications for these scholarships are available in the Office of Financial Aid.

 Children of Blind Parents

 Children of certain blind parents may be eligible for scholarships at Shelton State.
-Eligibility for each applicant is determined by the Chancellor of the Alabama Community College System.
-Further information may be obtained from the Office of Enrollment Services.
+Eligibility for each applicant is determined by the Chancellor of the Alabama College System.
+Further information may be obtained from the Office of Financial Aid.

 Senior Scholarship Program

-The state of Alabama provides a scholarship program allowing senior adults to register for any credit courses offered through the College.
+The State of Alabama provides a scholarship program that allows senior adults to register for any of the credit courses offered through the College.
 Individuals must be at least 60 years of age at the time of enrollment, take each course only one time, be registered for a course only after the class has met minimum enrollment requirements as defined by the College, provide proof of high school graduation or the equivalent, have met the prerequisites for the course, and pay all applicable fees.
-For additional information, contact the scholarship office located on the 1st floor of the Martin Campus.
+For additional information, contact the Counseling Center, 205.391.2232.

 Shelton State Community College Foundation

 The Shelton State Community College Foundation, a separate entity from the College, provides scholarships based on students’ academic standing, community involvement, special criteria, and/or financial need for students enrolled in instructional programs at the College.
-Information and applications are provided in the Shelton State Community College Foundation Office, the Shelton State Enrollment Planning office, on the Shelton State website, www.sheltonstate.edu; and in the offices of area high school counselors.
-For additional information, contact the Shelton State Community College Foundation, 205.391.2298.
+Information and applications are provided in the Shelton State Community College Foundation Office, the Shelton State Counseling Center, on the Shelton State Web site, www.sheltonstate.edu, and in the office of area high school counselors.
+For additional information contact the Office of the Shelton State Community College Foundation, 205.391.2298.